Joshua Bigwood & Son Limited

 One of the company's early products is this drain channel in Gordon Street, Wolverhampton.

-The company expanded and formed The Bigwood Group, which consisted of five divisions:
+In the 1930s the company moved to the Wednesfield Road site and expanded to form The Bigwood Group, which consisted of five divisions:

 The Metal Forming Division produced straightening machines for tube, bar and section.
 Oil, sheet and plate processing machines, roll forming machines, plate levellers, slitting lines, three or four roll bending machines, cut-to-length lines, press brakes, guillotines, shearing machines and stretch-levellers.